mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/getting_started/tutorials/qwen3_vl_8b_singleNPU/qwen3_vl_8b_singleNPU.md

 ## Offline Inference

-After setting up the vLLM-MindSpore Plugin environment, user can use the following python code to perform offline inference on the model:
+After setting up the vLLM-MindSpore Plugin environment, users can use the following python code to perform offline inference on the model:

 ```python
 from PIL import Image